 Adjust Your Positions Using Delta Neutral Trading Secrets

 To understand how delta neutral trading works, we first need to grasp what the options delta is.
-The delta is one of the 'greeks' involved in regular option pricing modules and simply put, is an indication of the amount by which an option price is expected to move in proportion to a price movement in the underlying stock, commodity etc. It is usually expressed as a number to 4 decimal points.
+The delta is one of the ‘greeks’ involved in regular option pricing modules and simply put, is an indication of the amount by which an option price is expected to move in proportion to a price movement in the underlying financial instrument.
+It is usually expressed as a number to 4 decimal points.

 Call options always have a positive delta, which may vary from virtually zero to as high as 1.0.
-Put options always have a negative delta with the same parameters as calls.
-At-the-money call and put options theoretically have a delta of 0.5 and -0.5 respectively.
+Long put options always have a negative delta with the same parameters as calls.
+At-the-money long call and put options theoretically have a delta of 0.5 and -0.5 respectively.
 The further in-the-money an option goes, the greater the delta, up to a maximum of 1.0.

 So let’s imagine we were looking at some options with a strike (exercise) price of $100 and then compared this to various prices at which the underlying stock might trade.
 We notice the following: